PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 ## ACID Properties

-ZODB is an ACID-compliant database.
+ZODB is an ACID-compliant database [5]:

-### Atomicity
-Atomicity requires that each transaction be "all or nothing".
+- Atomicity requires that each transaction be "all or nothing".

-### Consistency
-Consistency ensures that any transaction will bring the database from one valid state to another.
+- Consistency ensures that any transaction will bring the database from one valid state to another.

-### Isolation
-Isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.
+- Isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.

-### Durability
-Durability
-Durability ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
+- Durability ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

 ## ZODB Data Model